The 5 Best Point-of-Sale Systems for Small Businesses

 - iPad-only POS system

-In any case, each of ShopKeep’s plans likely comes with different limits for the number of registers and employees you can have on your plan.
+Each of ShopKeep’s plans likely comes with different limits for the number of registers and employees you can have on your plan.
 You’ll also probably need to upgrade your plan if you want to offer gift cards or sell online.

 ShopKeep is also less-than-forthcoming about its transaction fees for payments processed through its ShopKeep Payments systems.
 On the plus side, ShopKeep advertises customized payment processing rates and hardware packages.
 Theoretically, that means you’ll pay only what makes sense for your business.
 But you’ll have to request a quote to see for yourself if ShopKeep actually makes sense for you.